Select your next move

 We currently support Wisconsin, Texas, Illinois, South Carolina, and Tennessee for state programs which provide iPads and our app at little or not cost.
 We are also an approved vendor for the Step Up For Students (SUFS) program in Florida, which allows families to purchase the TippyTalk app or Talkido using their state-provided funds.
 If you work from another state and register your interest through our form, you'll be notified if you region becomes active.

-Is client information secure?
+Is information secure?

 "All other AAC devices I have used are very daunting and can be extremely complicated.
 Tippy Talk is setup to be used with ease and that is very special for an AAC device."